Leipziger Baumwollspinnerei

 Subsequently, the area was repopulated by a mixture of people including craftsmen, self-employed, and above all artists, many belonging to the so-called "New Leipzig School".
 More than half of the available space has since been rented out again for new purposes.

 Ten galleries, a communal arts center (Halle 14), and around 100 artists (including Neo Rauch, Jim Whiting, Hans Aichinger, and Matthias Weischer) have all settled at the site, as well as restaurants, fashion designers, architects, printers, a goldsmith, a pottery, a film club, a porcelain manufacturer, and an arts supply store.

+Antonin Girardin writes that the art complex Baumwollspinnerei has 22 mentions in the international press which produce Leipzig's image as a city of cultural innovation.

 The site contained several platform interchanges from a now-disused railway between Lindenau and Plagwitz.
 Parts of the platforms are still intact.